whalderman/search-quality-rater-guidelines-tldr/docs/tldr/managers.md

 ## Introduction to Page Quality Rating

-Google's algorithm judges pages differently based on their purpose.

-> For example, pages that detail various health symptoms will be judged much more strictly than pages that provide a weather forecast or pictures of puppies.
+Google's algorithm judges pages differently based on their purpose. **Pages about symptoms for various illnesses will be judged much more strictly than pages that provide a weather forecast or pictures of puppies.**

 ## Understanding Webpages and Websites

-Subdomains (like **finance**.yahoo.com and **sports**.yahoo.com) are sometimes considered different websites, depending on how similar the subjects of each subdomain are.
+Subdomains made for different purposes (like **finance**.yahoo.com and **sports**.yahoo.com) are considered to be separate websites.

+Every page on your website (that you want ranked) must be created with the intention of **helping users**.